 And on the road to legitimacy stands the mighty Elon Musk who supports and disclaims crypto on a monthly basis it seems.
-If crypto needs billionaire support, we wonder if it’s legit, or a pump and dump scheme.
+If crypto needs flakey billionaire support, we wonder if it’s legit, or a pump and dump scheme.

 Regardless, from day stock trading speculators to banks to self-directed stock enthusiasts, the demand for BitCoin, Ethereum, Dogecoin and other cryptos has been very brisk.
 Of course, the joke currency Dogecoin (Dog e Coin) got slapped on by Elon Musk.

 Almost vertical on the charts and if more investors take the leap, the price might hit the heights forecasted below.
 Last week, the prices plunged, but they’re recovering and crypto investors are hoping they might hold their value going forward.

 Buying cryptocurrencies such as Bitcoin, Dogecoin and Ethereum is so inviting, institutional investors are withdrawing funds from the stock market and moving them into the Cryptocurrency markets.

 Should you invest in Cryptocurrencies such as Bitcoin, Dogecoin, or Ethereum?
 A lot of investors feel a fear of missing out on the mighty climb of prices, but are they more likely to lose their shirts than make money?